Drjacky/MVIModularizationTemplate/README.md

 - Detekt: `detektAll` - Run the static Kotlin code analysis for the whole project at once.
 - The Dependency Analysis: `buildHealth` - Provides advice for managing dependencies and other applied plugins
+- Sonatype Scan Gradle Plugin - AKA Sherlock Trunks: `ossIndexAudit` - Scans the dependencies of a Gradle project using Sonatype platforms; OSS Index and Nexus IQ Server.

 ## References 🧷